 Consider how in April, Australia Post announced a ban on delivering perishable food, supposedly because of inconsistent regulations between states.
 But they had failed to properly engage with small business and their own government owners and within days the plan was scrapped.

 In the same week some millionaire football club owners announced the establishment of a new European Super League with 12 top soccer teams.
 They too failed to consult key stakeholders, including football governing bodies, and the plan collapsed in just three days.

 There is no question that stakeholder engagement is essential to effective management.
 So why do some executive managers continue to get it so wrong?

 A Parting Thought

 There is in the act of preparing the moment you start caring

-Learn more about Reputation Risk in Tony Jaques’ new book, Crisis Counsel: Navigating Legal and Communication Conflict.
+Learn more about reputation risk and why you shouldn’t ignore your stakeholders when making decisions in Tony Jaques’ new book, Crisis Counsel: Navigating Legal and Communication Conflict.